 A few months ago, Nana Addo asked the auditor-general to forcibly proceed on leave, which many people interpreted as a move to prevent any dealings of corruption from being dugout.

 These are probable reasons why many Ghanaians refused to grant Nana four more years.

 Ghana's current vice-president, Dr Mahamudu Bawumia, holds a PhD in Economics from the Simon Fraser University, Burnaby.

 In 2016, he rained heavy criticisms on the then Mahama government for excessive borrowing, claiming it was not the way to go for Ghana's development.

 Many Ghanaians undoubtedly trusted that when Bawumia becomes vice-president, Ghana's debt stock will not grow any longer or increase only marginally.

 In December 2016, Ghana’s total debt was GHS122 billion, representing about 62% of GDP.
 Currently, Ghana's total debt stock has risen to over GHS 250 billion, which is more than a 100% increase in the total amount Ghana owed in 2016.

-Many Ghanaians appear to be highly displeased with this development and might therefore vote for the NDC government.
+Many Ghanaians appeared to have been highly displeased with this development and therefore voted for the NDC government.

 5. The negative impact of COVID-19